 Why were Homo Erectus and Neanderthals replaced by modern humans?
 Neanderthals had bigger brains than ours.
 Neanderthals (lasted more than 400,000 years) likely matured more quickly than we do.
 They had similar frontal cortices as we do.
 Neanderthals were almost exclusively meat eaters (and not seafood) and this does not vary by their location.
 They got close to the game and most males had multiple fractures.
 Very few lived beyond the age of 30.
 Neanderthals disappeared about 25,000 years ago.

 Homo sapiens evolved 200,000 years ago: Longest, coldest glacial periods on record.
 Mega-droughts in Africa.
 This crashed populations at the time.
 All humans are 99.9% identical vs. apes have much more genetic diversity.
 Clue to a crisis that may have wiped out huge numbers of people.
-All modern humans are descended from about 600 breeding individuals from Africa (29:55; Curtis Marean, Institue of Human Origins), perhaps on the South African coast, who made it through these crises.
+140,000 years ago, most of tropical Africa became uninhabitable and we teetered on the edge of extinction.
+All modern humans are descended from about 600 breeding individuals from Africa (29:55; Curtis Marean, Institute of Human Origins), perhaps on the South African coast, who made it through these crises.
 We lost a huge amount of genetic diversity.
-140,000 years ago, most of tropical Africa became uninhabitible.
 It was possibly living by the sea that caused big changes in these small numbers of humans — broadening diets (31:24), including shellfish, requiring new and more versatile ways of doing things.
 To harvest shellfish, you have to predict low tide and knowing moon cycles helps with this.
 Larger variety of tools proliferated and the tools carry social information (they are more complex than needed to do the job) and decorative art emerges around 75,000 years ago = “storing information outside of the human brain”.
-As climate improved, they started to stream out of Africa.
+As climate improved, we started to stream out of Africa.

 What happened when modern humans met Neanderthals?
 Svante Paavo (Max Planck Institute) have mapped the Neanderthal genome.
 Comparing human and Neanderthals suggests an identical gene related to ability to speak.
 Do Neanderthals and humans have a common ancestor?
 Homo Hedelbergenses (sp?) is that ancestor.
 No evidence of Neanderthals interbreeding with humans.
 Probably the density of Neanderthals was low — big body and big brain in cold environment and needed about 5,000 kcals daily.
 Modern humans had lower energy demands, populated well, and then developed throwing spears, allowing humans to hunt broader range of animals more safely and therefore had greater ecological niche.
 The arrival of homo sapiens precipitates the extinction of larger species.
 Last Neanderthal was probably at Rock of Gibraltor.